UnixMC-Project/.github/profile/README.md

 # Welcome to UnixMC

-Welcome to the official repository for UnixMC, an immersive and innovative Minecraft experience.
+Welcome to the official Github for UnixMC, an immersive and innovative Minecraft experience.
 UnixMC blends traditional Minecraft gameplay with unique enhancements and features, providing players with an unforgettable adventure.

 </div>